Build Your Own Redis with C/C++ PDF·EPUB·Paperback

 +-----+------+-----+------+--------

-The protocol consists of 2 parts: a 4-byte little-endian integer indicating the length of the following request, and a variable length request.
+The protocol consists of 2 parts: a 4-byte little-endian integer indicating the length of the request, and the variable-length request.

-Starts from the code from the last chapter, the loop of the server is modified to handle multiple requests:
+Starting from the code in the last chapter, the server’s loop is modified to handle multiple requests:

 while (true) {